 The doctor may tell you what they saw before you leave.
 However, if you have had a sedative you may not remember afterwards what they said.
 Therefore, you may wish to have a relative or close friend with you who may be able to remember what was said.
 The result from any sample (biopsy) may take a few days or weeks to come back.

 Most are done without any problem.
 Your nose and throat may be a little sore for a day or so afterwards.
 You may feel tired or sleepy for several hours, caused by the sedative.
 There is a slightly increased risk of developing a throat or chest infection following a bronchoscopy.

 If you had a biopsy taken, you may cough up a little blood a few times in the following day or so.
 Rarely, a bronchoscopy can cause damage to the lung.
-This is more likely to occur if a specialised biopsy of lung tissue is taken.
-This can sometimes collapse a lung.
+This is more likely to occur if a specialised sample (biopsy) of lung tissue is taken.
 Serious complications from a bronchoscopy are extremely rare.